Diary of a Mad Housewife: Home media

-Release
+Reception

 Critical response

 The film was critically acclaimed: It maintains an 82% rating at Rotten Tomatoes from 17 reviews.
 Roger Ebert gave the movie three out of four stars, writing "What makes the movie work...is that it's played entirely from the housewife's point of view, and that the housewife is played brilliantly by Carrie Snodgress."

 Neil Young wrote the song "A Man Needs a Maid" inspired by Snodgress in Diary of a Mad Housewife: "I was watching a movie with a friend/I fell in love with the actress/she was playing a part I could understand."
 The song was included on his 1972 album Harvest.
 Soon after, Young and Snodgress became romantically involved for several years.

 Groucho Marx criticized the movie in an interview on The Dick Cavett Show on May 25, 1971.
 He stated that it was an example of dirty entertainment and that he did not like it because the characters were in bed for 80 minutes.
 He made a joke of this, saying "Well I'm not interested in that.
 I don't care what they're doing in the sack.
 If I'm not doing it, why should I sit in the theater and watch it?"